-The Parchman surname comes from the Old French word "parcheminier," meaning "parchment;" as such, it was likely originally an occupational
+The Parchman surname comes from the Old French word "parcheminier," meaning "parchment;" as such, it was likely originally an

 name for a maker or seller of parchment.

 as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1200 when William Perchamunt held estates in that shire.

 This web page shows only a small excerpt of our Parchman research.Another 78 words (6 lines of text) covering the years 1413, 1455, and 1487 are included under the topic Early Parchman History in all our PDF Extended History products and printed products wherever possible.